BrainImaging/brics-docs/docs/viewer.md

 ### Structure

 A Structure, also known as a contour, represents a segmentation on top of an image.
-It can be used for annotating different parts of the image,
+It can be used for annotating different parts of the image, for identifying a target volume, or for indicating a region-of-interest.

+As can be seen in the flow diagram above, a Structure is tied to a Study, not to any specific Series within the Study.
+In fact, it will be tied to the Study's reference series.
+Because all Series within a Study are co-registered
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1MzI5Mjc0NiwxNzQ1MDgyODk3LC01Mj
-U3ODc5OTUsNTU2Njk0NDQ0XX0=
+eyJoaXN0b3J5IjpbMTk0MDUwOCwxNzQ1MDgyODk3LC01MjU3OD
+c5OTUsNTU2Njk0NDQ0XX0=
 -->